Waziup/majiup-waziapp/README.md

 4. Wazigate - The IoT gateway
 5. [Docker](https://docs.docker.com/get-docker/) - The containerization platform

-Instruction to run the Majiup application on gateway can be found [here](https://github.com/Waziup/majiup-backend/blob/main/README.md)
+Instruction to run the Majiup application on gateway (production) can be found [here](https://github.com/Waziup/majiup-backend/blob/main/README.md)

 ## Installing in local machine

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running

 1. Clone the repo
    ```